Uranium2/tft_augments_helper/README.md

 - Use `translate_coordinates` to make this project work with any ratio and screen resolution.
 - Clean code, make more constants
 - Clean printing
-- If the OCR get a too small string (Mostly after picking the augment and still in augment round), then don't search for best pick rate and don't display

 ## License